 - Binds to flavour and carries it to the throat to produce a stronger throat hit.

 - It produces little/no vapour (dependent on % mixed) and it has no taste.

 - Smaller device users and plus ohm vapers will prefer a higher concentration of this, it’s easier on coils.

 - Some people have an intolerance, if your chest closes or you experience a throat irritation, up on the VG, down on the PG.

 Buy Pharma Grade PG Here On Amazon

-All your desired flavors, usually in a PG base.
+All your desired flavours, usually in a PG base.

-You’ll either buy single flavors or so-called one-shot concentrates which are pre-mixed flavor combos without bases.
+You’ll either buy single flavours or so-called one-shot concentrates which are pre-mixed flavour combos without bases.